jbcodeforce/yarfba/docs/sa/well-architectured.md

 ### Reliability- Design principles

-* Use highly available network connectivity for the workload public endpoints: These endpoints and the routing to them must be highly available.
+* Use highly available network connectivity for the workload with public endpoints: These endpoints and the routing to them must be highly available.
 Use Elastic Load Balancing which provides load balancing across Availability Zones, performs Layer 4 (TCP) or Layer 7 (http/https) routing, integrates with AWS WAF, and integrates with AWS Auto Scaling to help create a self-healing infrastructure and absorb increases in traffic while releasing resources when traffic decreases.
 * Implement loosely coupled dependencies.
 * Deploy the workload to multiple locations: Distribute workload data and resources across multiple Availability Zone.
 * Automatically recover from failure.